rjz/Spark-Atomizer/readme.md

 Atomizer
 ========

-Atomizer is a Codeigniter library that provides a friendly interface for managing RSS data.
-It doesn't actually offer official support for the Atom format.
-Yet.
+Atomizer provides a friendly interface for managing RSS data, but it doesn't officially support Atom.

 Introduction
 ------------